shengchaochen82/shengchaochen82.github.io/_pages/about.md

 - *2023.06*: &nbsp;🎉🎉 I received my master's degree from Hainan University with distinguished scholarships and honors.
 Looking forward to starting the next journey.
 - *2023.04*: &nbsp;🎉🎉 I have one paper about FL-based Weather Foundation Model accpted by *IJCAI'23*，which is my first top conference in CS domain!
 - *2023.03*: &nbsp;🎉🎉 I have one paper about Federated Learning-based Photonic Reverse Design by *IEEE Photonic Letter*.
-- *2023.02*: &nbsp;🎉🎉 I have one paper about medical image analysis accpted by *IEEE Journal of Biomedical and Health Information* (Top in Medical Information).
+- *2023.02*: &nbsp;🎉🎉 I have one paper about medical image analysis accpted by *IEEE Journal of Biomedical and Health Informatics* (Top in Medical Information).
 - *2022.10*: &nbsp;🎉🎉 I was honored to be awarded the National Scholarship with the first place overall in Hainan University.
 - *2022.07*: &nbsp;🎉🎉 I have one paper about Machine Learning-based Photonic Reverse Design by *IEEE Photonic Letter*.
 - *2022.06*: &nbsp;🎉🎉 I have one paper about Generative Adversial Network on Radar Streams by *IEEE Transaction on Geoscience and Remote Sensing* (Top in RS, JCR Q1).